 Tsou Yen) who believed that life went through five phases (wuxing) - fire, water, metal, wood, earth - which continuously interchanged according to the principle of yin and yang.
 When you visit China in the 21st century, ask about ancient Chinese medicine.
 While many Chinese believe in Yin and Yang, you will quickly be told that most Chinese people want western medicine when they are sick.
 Yet nutritionists, trainers, and various alternative practitioners in the United States continue to act as if Ancient Chinese Medicine (ACM) has some wisdom to impart modern man.

-The next time someone starts telling you about "Yin and Yang" please stop them and ask "please tell me you're not telling me you think the ancient religion of a people who wiped with leaves provides us with insight into our 21st century medical needs?
+The next time someone starts telling you about "Yin and Yang" please stop them and ask "Do you really think the ancient religion of a people who wiped their ass with leaves provides us with valuable insight into the way the world or our bodies work?"